Accessibility

 • Tags

-Every voice-over file and podcast episode has an embedded ID3 tag.
+Every podcast episode has an embedded ID3 tag.
 This ensures that the cover art and almost all of the information from a podcast app stays with the file after download.
-To be compatible with almost everything after February 1999, the ID3 tags are version 2.3, not 2.4, which never gained traction.
-The image within each tag measures 512 by 512 pixels as PNG or JPEG (8-bit RGB without transparency or progressive optimization).
-The entire tag is under 200 kB in size.
+To be compatible with almost everything after February 1999, the ID3 tags are version 2.3 and not 2.4 (which never gained traction).
+The image within each tag measures 200 by 200 pixels JPEG (8-bits-per-channel RGB with no transparency or progressive optimization).
+The entire tag weighs under 200 kB.

 • Organization